Charles de Gaulle (born 1948)

-Charles Roger René Jacques de Gaulle (born 25 September 1948) is a French politician.
-He is the eldest child of Admiral Philippe de Gaulle and grandson of General, and later statesman, Charles de Gaulle.
-He served as a member of the European Parliament (MEP), from 1994 to 2004 (as a member of the Movement for France).
+Charles Roger René Jacques de Gaulle (/fr/; born 25 September 1948) is a French retired politician.
+He is the eldest child of Admiral Philippe de Gaulle and a grandson of General and statesman Charles de Gaulle.
+He served as a member of the European Parliament (MEP) from 1993 to 2004, as a successive member of the Union for French Democracy (until 1994), Movement for France (until 1999) and National Front (until 2004).

+Career

-A lawyer in Paris since 1971, Charles de Gaulle was a regional counselor of the Nord-Pas-de-Calais from 1986 to 1992, as a member of the Union for French Democracy (UDF) right-of-center party.
-From 1989 to 1990, he was the mayor's first assistant in Rueil-Malmaison in the Hauts-de-Seine department.
-He was present on Valéry Giscard d'Estaing's electoral list during the 1989 European elections, and after resignations from UDF members who preceded him, he took his seat in Strasbourg in 1993.
+Born in Dijon, De Gaulle became a lawyer in Paris in 1971.
+He was a regional councillor of Nord-Pas-de-Calais from 1986 to 1992, as a member of the Union for French Democracy (UDF) right-of-centre party.
+From 1989 to 1990, he was the mayor's first deputy in Rueil-Malmaison in the Hauts-de-Seine department.
+He was present on Valéry Giscard d'Estaing's electoral list at the 1989 European election, and following resignations from UDF members who preceded him, he took his seat in Strasbourg in 1993.

-At the 1994 European elections, he was elected on Philippe de Villiers's Movement for France (MPF)'s electoral list.
+At the 1994 European election, he was elected on Philippe de Villiers's Movement for France (MPF) list.
 Charles de Gaulle became close to Jean-Marie Le Pen's National Front (FN) in 1998.
 He refused to vote the suspension of Le Pen's parliamentary immunity in Strasbourg.
-He joined the FN in 1999, and then presented himself at the 1999 European elections and the 2001 municipal elections in Paris on National Front lists.
-He was not reelected to the European Parliament in 2004.
+He joined the FN in 1999, and then ran in the 1999 European election and 2001 Paris municipal election on National Front lists.
+He did not seek a fourth term at the European Parliament in 2004.